ethendev/ethendev.github.io/README.md

 ---
 ```

-These follow code is for making contents.
+These follow code is for generating table of contents.
 ```
 * content
 {:toc}